realTristan/Athena/readme.md

 # Discord ELO Bot JSON
-> This bot has all the commands from the ELO Discord Bot

 > - Settings:
 - Match Logging and Match Report Buttons
 - Queue Embed with Join and Leave Buttons